Odin-SMR/qsmr/Settings/q_fields.rst

    cropping and quality filtering.

 NOISE_CORRMODEL
   A string.
 Model of correlations inside Se.
-Only correlation between adjecent channels of each spectrum is modelled.
-The options are as follows. 'none': this generates a pure diagonal Se. 'empi': Uses emperically derived values making Se a five-diagonal matrix. 'expo': Exponentially decreasing correlation, approximating the emperically derived values.
+Only correlation between adjacent channels of each spectrum is modelled.
+The options are as follows. 'none': this generates a pure diagonal Se. 'empi': Uses empirically derived values making Se a five-diagonal matrix. 'expo': Exponentially decreasing correlation, approximating the empirically derived values.

 POINTING
    A structure.
 Definition of pointing off-set retrieval.
 The fields of the